kkemple/scienceandmathematics.com/src/content/posts/information-theoretic-constraints-on-sociotechnical-systems.md

 ## The Correspondence

-Information maintenance costs govern systems from elementary particles to human organizations.
-The correspondence between [binding energy as thermodynamic tax](/binding-energy-critical-radii-and-information-maintenance-tax) and organizational overhead reveals partial unity—physical systems and information processors both face energy costs for pattern maintenance.
+The information maintenance costs govern systems from elementary particles to human organizations.
+The correspondence between [binding energy as thermodynamic tax](/binding-energy-critical-radii-and-information-maintenance-tax) and organizational overhead reveals a partial unity—physical systems and information processors both face energy costs for pattern maintenance.

 The strongest results emerge from first-principles derivation.
 Speech rate at 39 bits per second follows from tissue viscosity determining phoneme rate and optimal inventory around 40 phonemes yielding 36 bits per second within 8% of observed.
 Biological overhead at $\eta_{\text{bio}} \sim 0.1$ emerges from metabolic measurements showing brain operates at maximum sustainable maintenance fraction.
 Bankruptcy threshold at $\eta_c \approx 0.304$ derives from complexity multiplier $(1-\eta)^{-\rho^*}$ with $\rho^* = 3.29$ appearing universally across physical and organizational systems.

 The universal coupling constant $\rho^* = 3.29$ spans 57 orders of magnitude—from QCD confinement to organizational bankruptcy.
 The complexity overhead factor governs nuclear binding, gravitational systems, and organizational failure with identical exponent.
 This consistency across disparate scales indicates deep connection, though mechanistic details differ by domain.

-Human organizations aren't merely analogous to physical systems—they are physical systems operating under thermodynamic constraints.
+Human organizations are physical systems operating under thermodynamic constraints.
 The same principles explaining [computational speed limits](/the-thermodynamic-computational-speed-limit) in black holes provide frameworks for understanding organizational failure modes.
 This unity suggests information physics as more fundamental than previously recognized, though extensions to complex sociotechnical systems require careful attention to operational definitions and empirical validation.

 The framework makes quantitative predictions where mechanisms are well-specified and offers suggestive patterns where multiple factors contribute.
 The distinction matters.
 Speech rate derivation requires no free parameters and matches observation to 8%.
 Social group sizes show convergent evidence but lack first-principles derivation.
 Market dynamics exhibit phase transitions but operational mapping needs development.
 Maintaining this distinction—between rigorous derivation, strong phenomenology, and speculative extension—keeps the science honest while exploring potentially deep connections.